National War Memorial (South Australia): History

 Almost 35,000 South Australians served in the First World War.
 This number amounted to 8.5% of the South Australian population at the time, or 37.7% of men between the ages of 18 and 44.
-Of those who served, over 5,000 South Australians died.
+Of those who served, more than 5,000 South Australians died.
 In response to these deaths, Archibald Peake, the premier of South Australia, asked the state parliament to fund a memorial commemorating the victory and the sacrifice of those who had fought and fallen.
-The motion was presented in March 1919, and it received unanimous support in the House of Assembly and the Legislative Council.
+The motion, presented in March 1919, received unanimous support in the House of Assembly and the Legislative Council.
 With the passing of this motion, the South Australian Government became the first in Australia to elect to build a memorial to the soldiers of the First World War.

-It was decided by parliament that the new memorial should be referred to as the "National War Memorial", even though it was to be a purely South Australian monument, and in spite of the term already being used to describe the memorial to the South African War of 1899–1902.
-There have been at least two perspectives offered as to why the term National was employed.
+Parliament decided that the new memorial should be referred to as the "National War Memorial", even though it was to be a purely South Australian monument and in spite of the term already being used to describe the memorial to the South African War of 1899–1902.
+At least two perspectives have been offered as to why the term "national" was employed.
 First, as Donald Richardson observed, the name may have been chosen to emphasise the government's intention that the memorial should commemorate all who served during the war, not just those who came from South Australia; and second, Ken Inglis argued that the name may have reflected the perception (still held in spite of federation) that the "province is a nation".